BharatSahAIyak/k8s/cluster/components/kubernetes-dashboard/README.md

 `kubectl get secret admin-user -n kubernetes-dashboard -o jsonpath={".data.token"} | base64 -d`
 ⚠ Automatically cleaned up when the ServiceAccount is deleted.

-**5. Access the Dashboard via Ingress** `kubectl apply -f dashboard-ingress.yaml`
-Visit _dashboards.k8s.io_ in your browser and log in with the Bearer Token.

 **References**